SciTools/iris/docs/iris/src/userguide/navigating_a_cube.rst

 The coordinate ``my_custom_coordinate`` now exists on the cube and is listed under the non-dimensioned single valued scalar coordinates.

-Adding and removing metadata to the cube at load time
+Adding and Removing Metadata to the Cube at Load Time
 -----------------------------------------------------

 Sometimes when loading a cube problems occur when the amount of metadata is more or less than expected.